 |

-Presidio Bay Ventures is proposing a major redevelopment of the former U.S. Geological Survey campus in Menlo Park that would replace office and laboratory buildings with hundreds of homes, new offices, retail and publicly accessible open space.
+Presidio Bay Ventures is proposing a major redevelopment of the former U.S. Geological Survey campus in Menlo Park that would replace office and laboratory buildings with hundreds of homes, new offices, retail space and publicly accessible open space.

 It is not Presidio Bay’s first mixed-use development in Menlo Park: the San Francisco-based firm built Springline on El Camino Real in 2020, which includes 183 apartments, two 100,000-square-foot office buildings, and a two-level underground parking garage.
 Its retail and restaurant spaces are home to eateries like Che Fico, Burma Love and Andytown Coffee, among others.
-Presidio Bay also recently submitted a proposal to construct below market rate housing on several city-owned parking lots in downtown Menlo Park.
+Presidio Bay also recently submitted a proposal to construct below-market-rate housing on several city-owned parking lots in downtown Menlo Park.

 The proposal for the USGS campus calls for the demolition of approximately 253,000 square feet of existing office and lab space across 16 buildings.
 In their place, the developer is planning a mixed-use project anchored by housing and office development, along with neighborhood-serving amenities.